NosiphiwoB/Profile/_posts/2022-09-08-relational-database.md

 The reason I didn't do much was because of the network,it's was very.

 # Conclusion
-I have decided to move on to back end development and apis.
+I have decided to move on to back end development and APIs.